batcholi/Archean_wiki/src/components/propulsion/thruster/BigThruster.md

 Initial ignition will only occur when the flow rate is between 1 g/s and 50 kg/s, for either the fuel or the oxydizer.

-When the fuel is H2, the optimal flow ratio is 8:1 (LOX:H2) and and ratio of < 1:1 may result in a flame out (no combustion).
+When the fuel is H2, the optimal flow ratio is 8:1 (LOX:H2) and ratio of < 1:1 may result in a flame out (no combustion).
-When the fuel is CH4, the optimal flow ratio is 4:1 (LOX:CH4) and and ratio of < 1:1 may result in a flame out (no combustion).
+When the fuel is CH4, the optimal flow ratio is 4:1 (LOX:CH4) and ratio of < 1:1 may result in a flame out (no combustion).

 The igniter does not need to be kept on once combustion has begun, although it's a good idea to leave it on in case of a flame out.
 Ignition consumes 1000 watts continuously when on.